Death of Émile Soleil: Sunday, 9 July

 The day after the disappearance, Rémy Avon, public prosecutor of Digne-les-Bains, launched an appeal for witnesses.
-Not all legal criteria are met to initiate a kidnapping alert procedure, this call collects more than 1,400reports, most of which will lead to nothing.
+The appeal generated more than 1,400reports, most of which led to nothing.
+Not all the legal criteria were met to initiate a kidnapping alert procedure.

-An investigation into flagrance (immediate investigation of a possible crime in progress) has been opened "to look for the causes of disturbing disappearance".
-The grandparents are interrogated.
-The search resumes with the support of 200volunteers.
-The gendarmerie uses drones and helicopters equipped with thermal cameras.
-Search and rescue dogs of the Alpes-de-Haute-Provence Departmental Fire and Rescue Service (SDIS) are mobilised.
-In particular, they employ bloodhounds, which have a strong sense of smell.
-According to the General of Gendarmerie Jacques-Charles Fombonne "the dogs spotted his track in two places, within a radius of 20 m around the house, then nothing, which may mean that at that moment the child got into a vehicle."
+An investigation into flagrance (immediate investigation of a possible crime in progress) was opened "to look for the causes of disturbing disappearance".
+The grandparents were questioned.
+The search resumed with the support of 200volunteers.
+The gendarmerie used drones and helicopters equipped with thermal cameras.
+Search and rescue dogs of the Alpes-de-Haute-Provence Departmental Fire and Rescue Service (SDIS) were mobilised.
+In particular, they employed bloodhounds, which have a strong sense of smell.
+According to the General of Gendarmerie Jacques-Charles Fombonne, "the dogs spotted his track in two places, within a radius of 20 m around the house, then nothing, which may mean that at that moment the child got into a vehicle."

-In the evening, during a press conference, the prefect and the public prosecutor confirmed that two witnesses had seen the child in a steep street in the village, but they didn't worry about it because it is common to see children playing alone in this small hamlet.
-The prosecutor clarifies that at this stage, no hypothesis is privileged or ruled out, "We don't have any clue to this, we are on the search operations which are the vital priority for this child".
+In the evening, during a press conference, the prefect and the public prosecutor confirmed that two witnesses had seen the child in a steep street in the village, but they didn't worry about it because it is common to see children playing alone in the small hamlet.
+The prosecutor clarified that no hypothesis was privileged or ruled out: "We don't have any clue to this, we are on the search operations which are the vital priority for this child."

 Monday, 10 July

 On Monday, the search resumed with the help of 500volunteers.
 In the evening, during a press conference, the prefect of the Alpes-de-Haute-Provence Marc Chappuis said that for two days, nearly 800volunteers would help the institutional services within a 5-km (5 km) radius.
-He adds that the system will be adapted the next morning.
 He thanked the volunteers who had committed themselves in the last few hours but asked them to make way for a more suitable system, assisted by soldiers.
-He considers that at this stage "the child's life is at stake" due to the circumstances, age, temperatures and topography.
-According to Rémy Avon, "the investigation is still ongoing, with no progress".
+He considered that at this stage "the child's life is at stake" due to the circumstances, age, temperatures and topography.
+According to Rémy Avon, the investigation was "still ongoing, with no progress."

-In the afternoon, a Facebook group published a call to prayer: "Please pray to Venerable Sister Benoîte Rencurel, mystic of the apparitions of Laus.
-The devil regularly took her to the mountain to persecute her, and the angels brought her back.
-Emile's mom."

-In accordance with the procedure, the investigation of flagrance is converted into a preliminary inquiry.
+In accordance with procedure, the investigation of flagrance was converted into a preliminary inquiry.